freeboxd/sneakers-catalog/README.md

 ## Development

 To start the development server, open the project in the terminal and run `yarn dev`.
 You will be able to access it at `http://localhost:3000` if the 3000 port is not already being used by your machine.

+Another useful command is `yarn lint`, for checking lint errors with Eslint.

 _For more information, please refer to the [Next.js Documentation](https://nextjs.org/docs/)_